 The laws of some foreign countries do not protect intellectual property rights to the same extent as the laws of the United States.
 Many companies have encountered significant problems in protecting and defending intellectual property rights in certain foreign jurisdictions.
 The legal systems of some countries, particularly developing countries, do not favor the enforcement of patents and other intellectual property protection, especially those relating to life sciences.
-To the extent we are able to obtain patents or other intellectual property rights in any foreign jurisdictions, it may be difficult for us to prevent infringement of our patents or misappropriation of these intellectual property rights.
+To the extent we are able to obtain patents or other intellectual property rights.
 For example, some foreign countries have compulsory licensing laws under which a patent owner must grant licenses to third parties.
 In addition, many countries limit the enforceability of patents against third parties, including government agencies or government contractors.
 In these countries, patents may provide limited or no benefit.